syntropian/towards-a-human-future/README.md

 surviving the 21st century and achieving the next major evolutionary transition in individuality

 ## Introduction
-"Once a photograph of the Earth, taken from the outside, is available... a new idea as powerful as any in history will be let loose." -- Fred Hoyle
+"Once a photograph of the Earth, taken from the outside, is available... a new idea as powerful as any in history will be let loose." -- Fred Hoyle [test](<#test>)

 Earthrise photo (Apollo 8)